ConfidentTech/confidentcaptcha-php/README.markdown

 VERSION HISTORY
 ---------------
+ - 20110315\_PHP\_1.2.3 - March 15th, 2010
+   * Add support for running Confident CAPTCHA on an HTTPS page
+   * Upgrade to server version 20110315
+   * Switch to ajax.googleapis.com CDN for jQuery, for better SSL support
+   * Added $ccap\_curlopt\_cainfo and $ccap\_curlopt\_capath for optional
+     cURL validation of SSL chain.

  - 20100910\_PHP\_1.2.2 - September 22nd, 2010
    * Send non-blank strings when user omits the `User Agent` header.
 Before, a blank string was sent, which caused a `400 Bad Request` and triggered